 The earliest you can get the basic State Pension is when you reach State Pension age.

 You need 30 qualifying years of National Insurance contributions or credits to get the full basic State Pension.
-This means for 30 years at least 1 of the following applied to you:
+This means for 30 years at least one of the following applied to you:

 - you were working and paid National Insurance